-Opposing the defense’s motions, the government states, contrary to the Fifth Amendment: “Federal Laws are expansive and adaptable.”
+Opposing the defense’s motion to dismiss the indictment, the government stated, contrary to the Fifth Amendment: “The federal criminal laws are expansive and adaptable.”

 Convicting Ross using vicarious liability sets the precedent that, according to the government, we are to be held responsible for the actions of others.